Interlisp/Interlisp.github.io/content/en/running/running-on-win.md

 3.  *Run Medley:*&nbsp;&nbsp;Once it is installed, you can run Medley by typing `medley <flags and options>` into either a Command or a Powershell window.

     Documentation for the `<flags and options>` to the `medley` command can be found [here](https://online.interlisp.org/downloads/man_medley.html)

+   	For first-time users: `medley --apps --interlisp --noscroll` or, equivalently, `medley -a -e -n` is a good starting point.
+This will give you a fully populated Medley system, including the applications built on Medley such as Notecards and Rooms.

 #### Notes: